PTsolvers/Chmy.jl/docs/src/getting_started.md

 # Getting Started with Chmy.jl

-[Chmy.jl](https://github.com/PTsolvers/Chmy.jl) is powered by [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) and it is a backend-agnostic toolkit for finite difference computations on multi-dimensional computational staggered grids.
-In this introductory tutorial, we will showcase the essence of Chmy.jl in which we resolve a simple explicit 2D diffusion problem.
+[Chmy.jl](https://github.com/PTsolvers/Chmy.jl) is a backend-agnostic toolkit for finite difference computations on multi-dimensional computational staggered grids.
+In this introductory tutorial, we will showcase the essence of Chmy.jl by solving a simple 2D diffusion problem.
 The full code of the tutorial material is available under [diffusion_2d.jl](https://github.com/PTsolvers/Chmy.jl/blob/main/examples/diffusion_2d.jl).

 ## Basic Diffusion

-The diffusion equation is a second order parabolic PDE, here for a multivariable function $C(x,t)$ that represents the temperature field showing derivatives in both temporal $\partial t$ and spatial $\partial x$ dimensions, where $\chi$ is the diffusion coefficient.
+The diffusion equation is a second order parabolic PDE, here for a multivariable function $C(x,y,t)$ that represents the field being diffused (such as temperature or concentration of a chemical component in a solution) showing derivatives in both temporal $\partial t$ and spatial $\partial x$ dimensions, where $\chi$ is the diffusion coefficient.
 In 2D we have the following formulation for the diffusion process:

 ```math
 \begin{equation}